-31-Mar-18 31-Mar-19

-% Description %
+31-M ar-19 % Description 31-Mar-20 %

-82 Equity Investments 83
+83 Equity Investments 83

 7 Bonds 7

 8 Property 8

-3 Cash and Liquidity 2
+2 Cash and Liquidity 2

 100 Total 100

 Note 38 - Defined Benefit Pension Scheme

 Police Pension Fund Account

 This statement shows movements of funds related to police officer pensions.
 The Group and OCC are required to operate a Police Officer Pension Fund from 1 April 2006, under the Police Pension Fund Regulations 2008.
 The regulations specify the transactions that are paid into and out of the fund.